miguels-b/libreria-Singular-Polinomios-de-Conway/README.md

 # Conway Polynomials: High-Performance Implementation in Singular

-This repository contains `conway.lib`, a specialized library for the **Singular** computer algebra system[cite: 5, 12, 684].
+This repository contains `conway.lib`, a specialized library for the **Singular** computer algebra system.
 Developed as part of my Bachelor's Thesis in Mathematics at the **University of Valladolid**, this project provides a robust framework for calculating Conway polynomials across various finite field characteristics.

 ## Project Overview
 Conway polynomials $C_{p,n}$ provide a canonical choice of irreducible polynomials to represent each finite field $\mathbb{F}_{p^{n}}$, guaranteeing seamless compatibility between field extensions.
 This standardization is critical for interoperability between major computer algebra systems such as GAP, Magma, and Singular.